Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 ## Design

  **Main colours used throughout the pages are Light shade gray, Green and Black.**
-   - Light Shade gray colour used for background colour , Green colour used for Navigation bar and Black colour as a main Font colour.
+   - Light shade of gray colour used for background colour, green colour used for Navigation bar and black colour as main font colour.

 ## Typography

-- Chelsea Market and PT sans fonts are two fonts used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly, Chelsea Market font used for all the headings and PT sans font used for all the paragraph text.
+- Chelsea Market and PT Sans fonts are two font types used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly, Chelsea Market font used for all the headings and PT Sans font used for all the paragraph texts.

 ## Wireframes

-- As a initial process of the project design , wireframes were created for Desktop, iPad and Mobile screen sizes using [Balsamiq](https://balsamiq.com/).
+- As an initial process of the project design, wireframes were created for desktop, iPad and mobile screen sizes using [Balsamiq](https://balsamiq.com/).

   * Desktop Wireframe - [View](assets/images/wireframe-desktop.pdf)